rdlucas2/mindbot/README.md

 The node app communicates between the signalr server and the robot - allowing the headset to controle the robot!

-TODO: Add link to c# wpf application which contains the signalr server and reads the data from the bluetooth mindwave mobile headset.
+Connect the [mindbotServer](https://github.com/rdlucas2/mindbotServer) and reads the data from the bluetooth mindwave mobile headset.

 Setup the raspberry pi as normal (used raspbian).
 Install nodejs.